ibraheemdev/astra/README.md

 ## How Does It Work?

 Hyper is built on async I/O and depends on it to run correctly, so Astra runs a small evented I/O loop under the hood.
-It dispatches incoming connections to a scalable worker pool, handing off async I/O sources to hyper.
-The difference is that instead of yielding to a userspace runtime like tokio, workers yield to the operating system scheduler.
+It dispatches incoming connections to a scalable worker pool, handing off async I/O sources to Hyper.
+The difference is that instead of yielding to a userspace runtime like Tokio, workers yield to the operating system scheduler.
 This means that services can use standard I/O primitives without worrying about blocking an event loop:

 ```rust,no_run
 use astra::{Body, ResponseBuilder, Server};